 If you wish to file a concern about a member of the EPS or the Service, please contact the Professional Standards Branch.

 As part of an ongoing initiative to engage the public via social media, the EPS has added its media relations team to its corporate Twitter account, @edmontonpolice.
-All media relations advisors will engage with the public and join discussions on Twitter as time allows.
+All media relations advisors will engage with the public during certain events and files.
 Each advisor will be represented by their unique initials:

 - Patrycia Thenu (PT) – Media Relations Supervisor